cboard-org/cboard-io/_18n/en/help/help.md.md

 ### Display capabilities

-Display settings can be edit
+Display settings can be edited in Settings, within the System category.
+The Display option is right below Export and Import.
+One you press the button, you can change the UI size as well as the app Font size b.

 ### Scanning symbols